Question：Show hidden files on Mac

 “I just got a new MacBook Pro and wants to move everything from the old Mac to the new one.
 Does Mac Migration Assistant transfer everything which includes all command line applications, hidden files, dot files, etc from the time machine backup?
-How do I access the hidden files?”
+How do I access the hidden files?”-A question from Quora

 One of the widespread issues with Mac users is the expanding hidden files.
 The users usually face a lack of space in the hard drive.
 Although deleting redundant large files, space does not seem to get emptied according to deleted data.
 Following is the guide to help you find hidden files on Mac and delete some to open space.

 Part 1: An Introduction about Hidden Files on Mac

 1. What are hidden files on Mac?